 Notable cases include Marsh v Ministry of Justice, Flint v Tittensor, Wembridge v Winter and Dawkins v Carnival plc.

 Andrew has extensive experience and expertise in contentious costs litigation, in particular with respect to CFAs and fixed costs of all types.
 He regularly attends detailed assessments and is often instructed to deal with technical costs and procedural issues.
-He frequently appears on costs appeals.
+He is frequently brought in for costs appeals.

-The directories note that Andrew is “Valued by instructing solicitors for his considerable knowledge of costs issues” and “very clever and procedurally excellent”, “a strong negotiator and has the added value of real costs expertise” and that “His advocacy is well paced and always well received.
+The directories note that Andrew is “Valued by instructing solicitors for his considerable knowledge of costs issues”, is “very clever and procedurally excellent”, “a strong negotiator and has the added value of real costs expertise” and that “His advocacy is well paced and always well received.

-Andrew’s reported costs cases include Ho v Adelekun (No. 2), Ho v Adelekun (No. 1), NJL v PTE, Page v RGC Restaurants Ltd, GL v PM, Bratek v Clark-Drain Ltd, Marsh v Ministry of Justice (Costs), Prescott v Trustees of the Pencarrow 2012 Maintenance Fund, OCS Group Ltd v Wells, Harries v Summers and Qaiyum v Ocado Ltd.
+Andrew’s reported costs cases include Ho v Adelekun (No. 2), Ho v Adelekun (No. 1), NJL v PTE, Page v RGC Restaurants Ltd, GL v PM, Bratek v Clark-Drain Ltd, Marsh v Ministry of Justice (Costs), Prescott v Trustees of the Pencarrow 2012 Maintenance Fund, Harries v Summers and Qaiyum v Ocado Ltd.

 Within personal injury, Andrew has a particular interest in industrial disease and occupational health claims, including all types of asbestos litigation, stress at work, RSI/HAVS and WRULD.
-He is currently in the process of co-authoring a book on asbestos litigation to be published in 2019.
+He is a contributor to Asbestos: Law & Litigation, Sweet & Maxwell (2019).

 The directories note Andrew’s expertise in “complex industrial disease litigation” and comment that he “has extensive experience in occupational disease claims and a strong knowledge of asbestos and RSI/HAVS claims”, is “noted for his expertise in claims concerning RSI and other upper limb ailments” and “helps clients involved in a range of workplace stress and occupational disease claims”.